hanjinliu/cylindra/docs/installation.md

 In `cylindra`, some computationally intensive functions are implemented in Rust.
 You have to install Rust first to run `cylindra`.
 See the [Rust installation guide](https://www.rust-lang.org/tools/install).

+!!! note
+    In the future versions, the Rust part may be cross-compiled and distributed as a binary, so that you don't have to install Rust.

 ### Install Cylindra

 Now, it's ready to install `cylindra`.